algorandfoundation/algokit-utils-ts/docs/capabilities/account.md

 - [`algorand.account.random()`](../code/classes/types_account_manager.AccountManager.md#random) - Returns a new, cryptographically randomly generated account with private key loaded
 - [`algorand.account.fromKmd()`](../code/classes/types_account_manager.AccountManager.md#fromkmd) - Returns an account with private key loaded from the given KMD wallet (identified by name)
 - [`algorand.account.logicsig(program, args?)`](../code/classes/types_account_manager.AccountManager.md#logicsig) - Returns an account that represents a logic signature

+### Underlying account classes

+While `TransactionSignerAccount` is the main class used to represent an account that can sign, there are underlying account classes that can underpin the signer withing the transaction signer account.

+- `Account` - An in-built `algosdk.Account` object that has an address and private signing key, this can be created
+- [`SigningAccount`](../code/classes/types_account.SigningAccount.md) - An abstraction around `algosdk.Account` that supports rekeyed accounts
+- `LogicSigAccount` - An in-built algosdk `algosdk.LogicSigAccount` object
+- [`MultisigAccount`](../code/classes/types_account.MultisigAccount.md) - An abstraction around `algosdk.MultisigMetadata`, `algosdk.makeMultiSigAccountTransactionSigner`, `algosdk.multisigAddress`, `algosdk.signMultisigTransaction` and `algosdk.appendSignMultisigTransaction` that supports multisig accounts with one or more signers present

 ### Dispenser